erikisberg/scraper-to-pinecone/README.md

 ## Overview
 The project consists of these main components:

-_scraper.py:_ Scrapes articles from the ImpactLoop website, capturing both the content and metadata of each article.
+- `scraper.py`: This script scrapes articles from the ImpactLoop website, capturing both the content and metadata of each article.

-- Folder: websites
+    - Folder: `websites`

-_chunker.py:_ Processes the scraped HTML content, divides it into manageable chunks, and includes metadata for better context.
+- `chunker.py`: This script processes the scraped HTML content, divides it into manageable chunks, and includes metadata for better context.

-- JSON - chuncks_with_metadata
+    - JSON: `chunks_with_metadata.json`
-- JSON - processed_files.json
+    - JSON: `processed_files.json`

-_vectorizer.py:_  The `vectorizor.py` script is used to create embeddings for a given dataset and index them using Pinecone.
+- `vectorizor.py`: This script is used to create embeddings for a given dataset and index them using Pinecone.

-_query.py:_
+- `query.py`: This script is used to generate a query vector for a given text, query Pinecone with the vector, and then use the results to construct a prompt for the GPT model.